Paul Heckingbottom: Leeds United

 On 6 February 2018, Heckingbottom was announced as the new head coach of Leeds United on an 18-month contract.
 In his first match as head coach, Leeds lost 2–1 to Sheffield United, and finished 13th in the 2017–18 EFL Championship league table.
-Heckingbottom blooded youngster Bailey Peacock-Farrell as first-choice goalkeeper and also gave debuts to academy players Tom Pearce, Paudie O'Connor, Hugo Díaz and Ryan Edmondson.
+Heckingbottom selected youngster Bailey Peacock-Farrell as first-choice goalkeeper and also gave debuts to academy players Tom Pearce, Paudie O'Connor, Hugo Díaz and Ryan Edmondson.
 Heckingbottom integrated further academy players with the first team during a controversial post-season tour of Myanmar.
-Heckingbottom was sacked by Leeds on 1 June 2018, after just four months with the club, and was succeeded by Marcelo Bielsa.
+Heckingbottom was dismissed by Leeds on 1 June 2018, after just four months with the club, and was succeeded by Marcelo Bielsa.

 Hibernian

 Heckingbottom was appointed head coach of Scottish Premiership club Hibernian on 13 February 2019.
 The club went on an unbeaten league run, and Heckingbottom won the Premiership Manager of the Month award for March 2019.
 Two days later, Heckingbottom won his first Edinburgh derby match as Hibs manager against Hearts at Tynecastle.
 Hibs finished in fifth position, but Heckingbottom was unhappy that the team "downed tools" in the last few matches of the season.

 Hibs won only one of their first eleven league matches in the 2019–20 season.
-Heckingbottom was sacked on 4 November following a 5–2 defeat by Celtic in a League Cup semi-final, with the team sitting in 10th place in the league.
+Heckingbottom was dismissed on 4 November following a 5–2 defeat by Celtic in a League Cup semi-final, with the team sitting in 10th place in the league.